MaximeB5/Blackjack/README.md

 # TODO :
 	-	In the class HumanPlayer, a private attribute std::vector<Card>   _cards; is temporarily here.
 I must create new classes to encapsulate this data :  GameEntityHand inherited by PlayerHand.
 PlayerHand will then replace this vector.
 Todo as well : provide all accesses needed.
 Option 2 : inherits from Deck to create the class GameEntityDeck and delete methods that are no use for a GameEntity.

+	-	Add specific CoinsException when it throws (e.g. addValue)